louisrli/recoded-mad-libz/README.md

 ### Collaboration requirements

 Please don't split the code.
 Write every line of code together.
 In each group, every person should understand every line of code.
 See [pair programming](Pair_programming).
+The rule of thumb is like so: if I ask any person about any line of code, that person should be able to answer it.

 ### Write a story